 What to do:

 Meanwhile, keep an eye out for any changes in the bite area.
-Inspect for signs of infection and seek medical advice as soon as possible if signs of infection are found.
+Inspect for infection signs and seek medical advice as soon as possible if signs of infection are found.

 See a Doctor If